rjseymour66/rjseymour66.github.io/content/bash/scripting/variables.md

 | `/`      | Integer division                 |
 | `%`      | Modulo                           |

-Every token — numbers, operators, and variables — must be a separate argument separated by spaces.
+Every token must be a separate argument separated by spaces.
+This includes numbers, operators, and variables.
 Operators that are also shell metacharacters (`*`, `(`, `)`) must be escaped or quoted:

 ```bash
 expr 10 + 2          # 12